subarumech/resume_builder/my_achievements.md

 ## Job Experiences

 ### CURIS System - Project Manager (March 2025 – Present) | Orlando, FL
-- Managed engineering team
+- Managed engineering team of 5 people, mentoring two early-career engineers on mechanical design and fail-fast methodologies
-- Led efforts in scaling design and manufacturing operations
+- Led efforts in scaling design and manufacturing operations with facility projects ranging from $200,000 to $20,000,000
-- Implemented R&D design processes for corporate alignment
+- Implemented R&D design processes for corporate alignment and ERP system integration
-- Helped build ERP system for project management
+- Interacted with external vendors and customers for project management and procurement
-- Used project management texhniques
 - Directed multi-million dollar facility bio-decontamination system integrations
 - Directed in-house R&D for next-generation product development
 - Designed a product line from scratch.
 A portable sensor array.
 Did all of the mechanical, electrical, and software for it.
 And failure testing.